Optimization of path-integral tensor-multiplication schemes in open quantum systems: Introduction

-The optimization is applicable to systems of any basis size and to any elements of the reduced density matrix, and has already been used for calculation of the population dynamics in F\"orster coupled QDs \cite{sirkinaForsterTransferQuantum}.
+The optimization is applicable to systems of any basis size and to any elements of the reduced density matrix, and has been applied in Liouville space to determine the population dynamics in F\"orster coupled QDs \cite{sirkina_forster_2025}.
 The optimization reduces the influence functional tensor sizes by remapping them to normal matrices and utilizes SVD to filter out negligible contributions, in this way reducing storage requirements and computational time.
 Furthermore, we express the propagator tensor as a product of exponentials each describing pair correlations and provide an efficient way to propagate the system without storing the tensor at all.
-The reduction in storage requirements results in approximately twice the maximum number of neighbors $L$ (discrete time steps in the influence functional) included than previously available.
+The reduction in storage requirements results in approximately twice the maximum number of neighbors $L$ (discrete time steps in the influence functional) included than previously available in the reference method.
 This provides better accuracy in systems with longer memory times and access to new parameter regimes.
-For reference, to achieve the new level of accuracy using the original method, it would require over 50 million GB of RAM, but now this is available on a standard PC.
+For reference, to achieve the new level of accuracy using the reference method for the calculations performed in this work, it would require over 50 million GB of RAM, but now this is available on a standard PC.